thekharche/maestro-swipe-expo/README.md

 ## Thanks

-Thanks to Open Source projects that helped make this repostiory possible.
+Thanks to Open Source projects that helped make this repository possible.